¡Versión en español pronto aquíl!

 NOMINATION OF FINALISTS AND AWARD WINNERS

-The names of the winners for the "Babel - Translation - French-English Category" bursary
+The names of 10 finalists for the "Babel - Translation - French-English Category" bursary

 REGARDING CONFIDENTIAL INFORMATION

-and their personal information, and gives them the right to access this information.
+people's personal lives and their personal information, and gives them the right to access

-Each candidate's exam will be kept for a period of six months in the organisation committee
+this information.
+Each candidate's exam will be kept for a period of six months in the

 For Further Information: